FamousStephens/Ghidra-Decomp/README.md

 How-to use:
   1. Download Ghidra.
 Unzip to the working directory for this project.
-  2. Make a folder in the same working directory for the project, and call it "GhidraProjects" sans quotes.
-  3. Run "runHeadless" to create the decompiled .c code.
+  2. Run "runHeadless" to create the decompiled .c code.
 You can supply your own binaries in the "Binaries/Execs" folder.
-  4. Run the "run-joern" program with the path of decompiled code.
+  3. Run the "run-joern" program with the path of decompiled code.
 It will save the graph in a folder called "out".